“Not Another Type of ADHD!”

 What Do We Know About CDD?

 There is no agreement on the number or type of symptoms of CDD.
 Some research has been based on just two or three symptoms, while other studies have included as many as 14 symptoms.
-Some of the suggested symptoms of CDD are similar to symptoms of inattentive ADHD or depression.
+Some of the suggested symptoms of CDD are similar to symptoms of inattentive ADHD or a mood disorder.
 This makes it difficult to find out whether CDD differs from those conditions.

 Is CDD a Form of Inattentive ADHD?